A BRIEF HISTORY OF WOMEN'S RIGHTS

 In Ancient Israel women could own property.
 The Book of Proverbs describes an ideal woman.
 It says 'she considers a field and buys it'.
 (Proverbs 31:16).
 When a father died his sons inherited his property.
 The oldest son was given a double share.
 Daughters could only inherit property if there were no sons.
 However sons who inherited property were expected to support the women in the family.

 In Ancient Greece people worshiped goddesses as well as gods.
 Women did participate in some religious ceremonies but not in politics or warfare.
 In a wealthy family women were women were kept apart from men.
 They were usually confined to the back or upper part of the house.
 Girls married when they were about 15.
 Marriages were often arranged.
-However Ancient Greek women could divorce their husbands.
+However it was possible for women to divorce their husbands.

 In a rich Greek family the wife was expected to run the home and, sometimes, to manage the finances.
 However rich women would normally stay indoors and send slaves to do the shopping.
 Poor women, of course, had no choice.
 They might also have to help their husbands with farm work.
 Women, even rich ones, were expected to spin and weave cloth and make clothes.
 However in Sparta women owned much of the land.
 We also know from records that women owned land in Thessaly and in the Cretan city-state of Gortyn.

 Sappho, a Greek woman poet lived around 600 BC.
 Theano of Crotona was a great mathematician born about 546 BC.
 About 150 BC Aglaonike was a woman astronomer.